Muqi1029/Muqi1029.github.io/_pages/about.md

   - /about.html
 ---

 Hello there!
-I am Muqi Li.
-Now I am a junior student majoring in Data Science and Big Data Techonology at ECNU.
-My research interests mainly lie in Trustworthy LLM, Multimodal LLM, and AutoML.
+I am Muqi Li, currently a junior majoring in Data Science and Big Data Technology at ECNU.
+My research interests primarily focus on:

+- Unsupervised Learning and Multimodal Learning: Developing advanced unsupervised learning techniques and exploring their applications in multimodal data processing.
+- Parallel and Distributed Computing: Investigating federated learning and privacy-preserving computation to create efficient systems that safeguard data privacy.
+- Large Models and Their Applications: Crafting efficient deep learning algorithms and machine learning systems to advance the practical application of large language models and drive broader technological breakthroughs.

-Meantime, I am looking for relevant research opportunities, don't hesistate to reach out if you are interested in me.
+I am actively seeking relevant research opportunities.
+If my interests align with yours, please feel free to reach out!